-Let’s review the two types of car liability insurance probably bundled into your auto insurance, how much car liability costs, how to buy liability insurance, and how much coverage you need.
-Even if you live in a state like New Hampshire (which doesn’t require liability coverage for most drivers), it’s still wise to protect yourself proactively.
+Let’s review the two types of car liability insurance that are probably bundled into your auto insurance, how much car liability costs, how to buy liability insurance, and how much coverage you need.
+Even if you live in a state like New Hampshire, which doesn’t require liability coverage for most drivers, it’s still wise to protect yourself proactively.

 Bodily Injury Liability Coverage

-If you’re responsible for a car accident, your bodily injury liability insurance policy (or “BI” coverage) covers the other driver’s medical expenses.
+If you’re responsible for a car accident, your bodily injury liability insurance policy (or “BI coverage”) covers the other driver’s medical expenses.
 Depending on your coverage, it may also pay for emergency services, legal fees, lost income, pain and emotional suffering, and funeral costs.
-Bodily injury liability covers injuries you cause while driving someone else’s car, too.
+Bodily injury liability also covers injuries you while driving someone else’s car.

 Your policy describes per-person and total cost coverage.
 For example, you may have a 25/50 policy, which would pay for $25,000 per person and up to $50,000 per accident.

 In the dozen or so “no-fault” states, an insurer typically compensates their insured injured party no matter who is at fault.
 Usually every driver in those states is required to carry personal-injury protection (PIP) or no-fault insurance.
 Depending on your state, you may also be required to carry coverage for uninsured drivers, which helps protect you if the other driver doesn’t have auto liability insurance.

 Property damage auto insurance (also called “PD coverage”) covers minor and significant damage to another person’s property—whether it’s a vehicle, home, or tree—that you caused.